 Skip: The “spa kit” filled with single-use plastics and disposables..

 Swap: Create a relaxing spa environment at home with our wide selection of bulk, package-free, and refillable spa products.
 Light a candle, run a bubble bath and play music to set the mood.
 Then stay in and enjoy the night.

 For Your: Mother

 Skip: The flowers wrapped in plastic.

-Swap: Bring a piece of newspaper to the florist, have them create a new bouquet and wrap it in the newspaper.
+Swap: Shop our dried flower bouquets this Valentine's weekend.
+Or bring a piece of newspaper to the florist, have them create a new bouquet and wrap it in the newspaper.
 This way the packaging can be recycled.
 It also means a hand-picked bouquet!

 Skip: The non-recyclable card with a glitter heart.

-Swap: Send your mother a personalized e-card, and include a picture of the two of you on it.
-Letting her know that you appreciate her is all your mother really wants anyway.
+Swap: Shop our selection of 100% recyclable greeting cards, made in Toronto!
 Or if you know your mom prefers something tangible, why not create your own card with a personalized touch.

 For Your: Friends

 Skip: The cheaply made singing teddy bear.